epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 `printf ( n*x c-addr u -- )`

-- Prints n*x using the format string at c-addr u.

-The format string contains ordinary characters (except %), which are copied unchanged to the destination buffer, and conversion specifications.
-Conversion specifications have the following format:
+- Prints n*x using the format string at caddr u.
+The format string consists of ordinary characters (except %), which are copied verbatim to the destination buffer, and conversion specifications.
+Conversion specifications have the following structure:

 - Introductory % character

-- An optional - that specifies left justify
+- An optional '-' that signifies left justification

-- An optional 0 that left-pads using 0 instead of space
+- An optional '0' that pads with zeros instead of spaces

-- An optional decimal integer value that specifies minimum field width
+- An optional decimal integer value specifying the minimum field width
 - A conversion format specifier

 Format Specifiers:

 ```
 % - %
 c - character